When Does Preconditioning Help or Hurt Generalization?: Discussion on Additional Results

 It is known that gradient descent is the steepest descent with respect to the $\ell_2$ norm, i.e.~the update direction is constructed to decrease the loss under small changes in the parameters measured by the $\ell_2$ norm \cite{gunasekar2018characterizing}.
 Following this analogy, NGD is the steepest descent with respect to the KL divergence on the predictive distributions \cite{martens2014new}; this can be interpreted as a proximal update which penalizes how much the predictions change on the data distribution.

 Intuitively, the above discussion suggests GD tend to find solution that is close to the initialization in the Euclidean distance between parameters, whereas NGD prefers solution close to the initialization in terms of the function outputs on $P_X$.
 This observation turns out to be exact in the case of ridgeless interpolant under the squared loss, as remarked in Section~\ref{sec:risk}.
-Moreover, Figure~\ref{fig:implicit-bias} confirms the same trend in neural network optimization.
-In particular, we observe that \begin{itemize}[itemsep=0.1mm,topsep=0.5mm] \item GD results in small changes in the parameters, whereas NGD results in small changes in the function. \item preconditioning with the pseudo-inverse of the sample Fisher, i.e., $\bP = (\boldJ^\top\boldJ)^\dagger$, leads to implicit bias similar to that of GD (also pointed out in \cite{zhang2019fast}), but not NGD with the population Fisher. \item interpolating between GD and NGD, e.g., $\bP=\boldF^{-1/2}$ (green), results in solution with properties in between GD and NGD. \end{itemize}
+Moreover, Figure~\ref{fig:implicit_bias_illustration} and \ref{fig:implicit-bias} confirms the same trend in the optimization of overparameterized neural network.
+In particular, we observe that

+\begin{itemize}[leftmargin=*,itemsep=0.1mm,topsep=0.1mm] \item GD results in small changes in the parameter, whereas NGD results in small changes in the function. \item preconditioning with the pseudo-inverse of the sample Fisher, i.e., $\bP = (\boldJ^\top\boldJ)^\dagger$, leads to implicit bias similar to that of GD (also noted in \cite{zhang2019fast}), but not NGD with the population Fisher. \item ``interpolating'' between GD and NGD ($\bP\!=\!\boldF^{-1/2}$, green) results in properties in between GD and NGD. \end{itemize}

-In addition, we also speculate that as we interpolate from GD to NGD, the distance traveled by the parameter space would gradually increase, and distance traveled in the function space would decrease.
-Figure~\ref{fig:norm_interpolation} and \ref{fig:additional_3_neural_networks} demonstrate that this is indeed the case for linear model as well as neural network.
+\begin{remark} Qualitatively speaking, the small change in the function output is the essential reason that NGD performs well under noisy labels in the interpolation setting: NGD seeks to interpolate the training data by changing the function only ``locally'', so that memorizing the noisy labels has small impact on the ``global'' shape of the learned function (see Figure~\ref{fig:implicit_bias_illustration}). \end{remark}

-We remark that this observation also implies that wide neural networks trained with NGD (population Fisher) is less likely to stay in the kernel regime: the distance traveled from initialization can be large (see Figure~\ref{fig:implicit-bias}(a)) and thus the Taylor expansion around the initialization is no longer an accurate description of the training dynamics.
-In other words, the analogy between wide neural net and its linearized kernel model (which we partially employed in Section~\ref{sec:experiment}) may not be valid in models trained with NGD\footnote{Note that this gap is only present when the population Fisher is used; previous works have shown the NTK-type global convergence for sample Fisher-related preconditioned update \cite{zhang2019fast,cai2019gram}.}.
+We note that the above observation also implies that wide neural networks trained with NGD (population Fisher) is less likely to stay in the kernel regime: the distance traveled from initialization can be large (see Figure~\ref{fig:implicit-bias}(a)) and thus the Taylor expansion around the initialization is no longer accurate.
+In other words, the analogy between wide neural net and its linearized kernel model (which we partially employed in Section~\ref{sec:experiment}) may not be valid in models trained by NGD\footnote{Note that this gap is only present when the population Fisher is used; previous works have shown NTK-type global convergence for sample Fisher-related update \cite{zhang2019fast,cai2019gram}.}.